NapoleonWils0n/cerberus/xkb/xkb-keyboard-mapping.md

 };
 ```

 the symbols file is called custom
 and the xkb_symbols is called alt_win_ctrl

 the syntax for localectl would be custom:alt_win_ctrl

 #### XkbOptions

+to set altwin:ctrl_win XKbOptions with localectl
+we would use the following command

 ```
 localectl --no-convert set-x11-keymap gb pc104 mac altwin:ctrl_win